Keizaal/Keizaal/index.md

 ### [Dark Brotherhood Rising Revengeance](https://www.nexusmods.com/skyrimspecialedition/mods/57157)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/57157/57157-1635033224-1126171269.png)

 Speaking of the Dark Brotherhood, while it does give you to option to destroy the faction rather than join it you are still required to take some morally questionable actions.
 The kind of things you need to do would generally be something that a lot of good characters would refuse to ever partake in.
 So while there was a "good" route for the Dark Brotherhood questline it was awkward for good characters to start it which often led to these kind of characters just never doing the quest.
 This is a shame because destroying the Dark Brotherhood is a great piece of role-play that a lot of good characters would like to do.
 Dark Brotherhood Rising Revengeance seek to remedy that by giving the Player an alternative path to starting the Destroy the Dark Brotherhood quest.
-This new path is compatible with good characters and integrated very well in a manner that feels natural with the rest of the vanilla quest.
+This new path is compatible with good characters and integrated very well in a manner that feels natural with the rest of the Vanilla quest.

 ### [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/57285/57285-1634858440-22571931.jpeg)